-A porcelain gift from KPM, the Königlichen Porzellan-Manufaktur, is a top-class and high-value souvenir.
+A porcelain gift from KPM, Königlichen Porzellan-Manufaktur, is a top-class and high-value souvenir.
 The Berlin manufactory, which was established by Friedrich the Great, combines tradition and design.
 Enzo Mari, Trude Petri, Karl Friedrich Schinkel – world-famous artists have designed KPM porcelain.
 Here is our tip: coffee-to-go beakers or cadre vases make wonderful gifts.

-Summer truffles with yogurt and fruit, coconut flakes in dark chocolate or Berlin bear balls: do you like things sweet and chocolate-flavoured?
+Summer truffles with yogurt and fruit, coconut flakes in dark chocolate or Berlin bear balls: do you like things sweet and chocolatey?
 Then going to one of the Sawade shops is just the right thing for you.
 Berlin‘s oldest chocolate factory, which was opened on Unter den Linden in 1880, was even the royal court supplier at one time.

 Please log in to like and comment on this article.

 Not signed up yet?
 Sign in